 What should be included in an instructional design portfolio?

 Include a brief introduction highlighting your skills.
 Then demonstrate your skills by including 3-5 short samples of your most successful work.
 These samples are often eLearning, but they could show your slide design skills or how well you write participant manuals.
 When possible, try to show a variety of design solutions.
-Add a case study for each work sample.
+If possible, add a case study for each work sample.
 See How to Write Instructional Design Case Studies for Your Portfolio.

 Do instructional designers need a portfolio?

 Although you may be hired without a portfolio, having a portfolio is one way to improve your chances.
 A portfolio demonstrates your level of skill and knowledge when it comes to designing and creating eLearning and other learning interventions.
 Think of it this way.
-Wouldn’t you be more likely to hire a candidate has a comprehensive portfolio rather than one without a portfolio?
+Wouldn’t you be more likely to hire a candidate that has a comprehensive portfolio rather than one without a portfolio?
 It’s less risky for the hiring manager or recruiter.

 Click the image below to get a summary of the seven steps for building a portfolio.
 Plus you’ll get The eLearning Coach newsletter once a month with articles, resources and freebies.